Shairport/Privacy_Policy/README.md

 We use Twilio to send out text messages informing you of ride updates and Firebase to collect the ticket data.
 Twillio does not collect any data.

-### Security

-We do not collect any data and information about you, hence, we do not store any data or information about you, so we do not take any special security measures to protect your data.

 ### Links to Other Sites

-This Service does not contain links to other sites.
+This service does not contain links to other sites.

 ### Changes to This Privacy Policy